A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-\textbf{Propensity score model}\\ We are interested estimation of counterfactual waitlist survival, i.e. the probability that a patient is not yet delisted / has not yet died on the waiting list if transplantation were not available.
-Problematic is that in reality we are less likely to observe waitlist removals / deaths for patients who deteriorate, as MELD-based liver allocation offers livers first to the most sick patients, making transplantation an informative censoring mechanism.
-To correct for informative censoring by transplantation, we use a Cox model to predict the probability that a patient is censored over time, and estimate the counterfactual waitlist survival curve weighing observations by the inverse probability of being transplanted.
+We are interested estimation of counterfactual waiting list survival, i.e.~the probability that a patient is not yet delisted / has not yet died on the waiting list if transplantation were not available.
+Problematic is that in reality we are less likely to observe waiting list removals / deaths for patients who deteriorate, as MELD-based liver allocation offers livers first to the most sick patients, making transplantation an informative censoring mechanism.
+To correct for informative censoring by transplantation, we use a Cox model to predict the probability that a patient is censored over time, and estimate the counterfactual waiting list survival curve weighing observations by the inverse probability of being transplanted.

 Adjustment variables included in the Cox model for prediction of the transplant probability are recipient sex, recipient blood group, spline terms of recipient weight and age, recipient disease group, percentage of time NT (total/too bad/too good), the national match MELD, whether the patient is on dialysis, whether the patient has a downmarked MELD and whether the patient has an exception (Y/N).